 “My car got stolen when I was defrosting it.
 I left the key in the ignition to have the heaters on.
 Can I claim?”

-But did you know we will not cover you if;
+But did you know we won't cover you if:

-your car has been left with a window or roof open;
+- your car's been left with a window or roof open;

-if your vehicle has keyless entry or a push button start remember if you’ve started your car and leave the vehicle, it can still be driven away even if the keyfob or phone's in your pocket!
+- if your vehicle has keyless entry or a push button start, you’ve started your car and leave the vehicle... it can still be driven away even if the keyfob or phone's in your pocket!

-we have stated you must have a working tracking device when your car is unattended – your schedule will confirm if this is required;
+- we've stated you must have a working tracking device (your schedule will confirm if one's required).

 “I was driving home from work when my car broke down.
-My garage said it has suffered from a mechanical failure in the engine.
+My garage said the engine suffered a mechanical failure.
 Can I claim?”

 Comprehensive cover will only cover you for accidental damage, fire and theft.

-We will not cover you if your vehicle has suffered a mechanical/electrical failure or wear and tear to things like: head gaskets, gearboxes and suspension or if your battery for your hybrid or electric car has degraded.
-If there is resultant damage from the failure, then we would cover you for that damage, for example if your brakes were to fail which caused you to have an accident.
+- We won't cover you if your vehicle's suffered a mechanical/electrical failure or wear and tear to things like: head gaskets, gearboxes and suspension; or if your battery for your hybrid or electric car has degraded.
+If there's resultant damage from the failure, then we would cover you for that damage, for example if your brakes were to fail which caused you to have an accident.

-To reduce the chances of this happening to you, and also in line with our terms and conditions, make sure your car is serviced regularly and has an MOT test annually when your car is over 3 years old.
+- To reduce the chances of this happening to you, and in line with our terms and conditions, make sure your car's serviced regularly and has an MOT test every year when your car's over 3 years old.